bcit-ltc/infrastructure-documentation/README.md

 #### Dependencies

-For basic development:
+For basic local development:

+- set "APP_NAME" environment variable
+- `docker` or `buildah`

+To test cluster deployment:

 - `direnv`
-- `docker` or `buildah`

-And to test cluster deployment:

 - `kubectl`
 - `helm`
 - `k3d`
 - `skaffold`

-Other tools in this devcontainer:
+### Other tools in this devcontainer

 - `dagger`
 - `nix`